My reflections on relationships, leadership & influence

 You have a brilliant idea for a new business, and you have started to get some traction.
 Now you need a company.
-This article will summarize the steps one needs to take to create a general C corporation in Delaware as of the date of this article.
-You may elect to...
+This article will summarize a step by step guide that teaches you how to start a Delaware C corporation and file all the necessary documents with the...

 Commercialization of medical sensors is the pathway to democratize healthcare by reducing the cost of diagnosis and enabling continuous monitoring for at risk groups to catch disease before it becomes chronic and extremely challenging and invasive to treat.
 Often when...